-UPDATE: The exhibit in question has been picked up by 2 venues.
-Liberty and Justice: The Satirical Art of Salley Mavor is at the New England Quilt Museum until Dec.
-30, 2018 and will then be at the Cotuit Center for the Arts, (Spring of 2019).
+UPDATE: The exhibit in question was picked up by 2 venues.
+Liberty and Justice: The Satirical Art of Salley Mavor was at the New England Quilt Museum (Fall of 2018) and Cotuit Center for the Arts, (Spring of 2019).
 A portion of the exhibit is included in The Art of Cute at the Brick Store Museum in Kennebunk, ME (May 1 – Aug.
 31, 2019)

 What do you do when your art is censored?
 Do you jump up and down and make a stink or do you take a deep breath and think about what it means?
 I’ve been doing mostly the latter for the past week, but I’m ready for reasoned action now.
 My solo exhibit, Liberty and Justice: New Artwork by Salley Mavor, which was to open this weekend at a nonprofit cultural center was cut to the point where there weren’t enough pieces left to warrant a display.
 So, I was forced to withdraw the remaining pieces from the whole exhibit, 10 days before the opening, after a year of coordinated planning.
 The organization is not named here because I do not want to discourage people from seeing the other engaging exhibits they will present.
 And I do not want to cast the staff and volunteers in any sort of a negative light.
 They are wonderful to work with and were not involved in the discussions about my show.
 Also, the issue isn’t just about this one venue.
 It’s about the culture of fear that is growing, creating an atmosphere where questioning and dissent are silenced.